Statement on Monetary Policy

 Latest Labour Market Statistics (seasonally adjusted)

-The unemployment rate remained at 4.3%, the labour force participation rate decreased to 66.8%, and the underemployment rate remained at 5.9%.
+The unemployment rate decreased to 4.4%, the labour force participation rate increased marginally to 66.7%, and the underemployment rate increased to 5.9%.

 Tight Labour Market Conditions